hcoona/one/README.md

 See https://monorepo.tools for "What is a monorepo" & "Why a monorepo".
 And [Why Google Stores Billions of Lines of Code in a Single Repository](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext) is also a good reading material.

+This branch is built from the bottom to apply licenses.
+I'll migrate codes from the master branch in the future time.

 ## Pre-requests

 The project only compiles on Linux with LLVM 13 toolchain.
 There was too few time to make it works on other platform.